rackerlabs/rackspace-how-to/content/rackspace-metrics/create-a-grafana-dashboard-for-rackspace-metrics.md

 Grafana is an open-source metrics dashboard and graph editor.
 There is no cost for the software itself.
-You can choose to deploy it anywhere, and are responsible only for maintaining and paying for the server that it runs on.
+You can choose to deploy it anywhere, and you are responsible only for maintaining and paying for the server that it runs on.

 We want you to have access to your metrics so that you can make informed